serenity-js/serenity-js-playwright-test-template/README.md

 ## Next steps

-- Replace the sample components with your own UI elements
+- Replace the example tests with your own
 - Add new tasks, interactions, and assertions using Serenity/JS
 - Extend the test suite or integrate it into CI/CD pipelines
 - Use the sample reports to understand expected testing and reporting workflows